 - Carlyle Mountain Lodge can be accessed via the Sandon logging roads or by flying in from Kaslo.
 The peaks, valleys and lakes that surround the lodge are endless.
 In winter the lodge operates a fly-in ski touring business where lucky guests stay in the cozy lodge complete with full kitchen and sauna.
 In summer it is a 3.5 hour hike from Cody to the lodge over Carpenter Pass.
 There are multiple peaks to explore using the lodge as a base.
 There is also an option of hiking 4 hours from the lodge to a beautiful alpine lake where there is a cache of all the camping and cooking you would need.
 From this campsite it is possible to hike an enticing ridge walk for two more days that takes you to Idaho Peak.

 Preventing Invasive Species

-The Kootenay region is an outdoor enthusiast paradise, with endless recreation opportunities.
-While enjoying all that the Kootenay lake region has to offer please keep in mind that invasive species can act as hitchhikers and latch onto your clothing and gear.
+The Kootenay region is an outdoor enthusiast's paradise, with endless recreation opportunities.
+While enjoying all that the Kootenay Lake region has to offer please keep in mind that invasive species can act as hitchhikers and latch onto your clothing and gear.
 Stopping the spread of invasive species is as easy as PLAY CLEAN GO.
 For more details on your can take action visit the CKISS website.